Technology-Notes/clearcontainers-runtime-wiki/Current-Limitations-2.md

 The `docker run --cpus=` option is not currently implemented.
 At the runtime level, this equates to the `linux.resources.cpu` OCI configuration.
 It should be possible to pass this information through to the QEMU command line CPU configuration options to gain a similar effect.
 [\#341](https://github.com/clearcontainers/runtime/issues/341)

+#### `docker run --kernel-memory=`
+The `docker run --kernel-memory=` option is not currently implemented.
+It should be possible to pass this information through to the QEMU command line CPU configuration options to gain a similar effect.

 #### shm

 The runtime does not implement the `docker run --shm-size` command to set the size of the `/dev/shm tmpfs` size within the container.
 It should be possible to pass this configuration value into the VM container and have the appropriate mount command happen at launch time.